 Byte Position Field Length (bytes) Content Encoded as 03 4 measurement unit signature see Table 52 below 4m number of measurements for each channel: This is an array with one entry for each channel.
-Each array element specifies the count of measurements for each channel. uInt32Number[] m+1n number-of-channels measurements of patch with the maximum colorant value.
-PCS values shall be relative colorimetric.
-XYZNumber[] n+1p number-of-channels response arrays.
+Each array element specifies the count of measurements for each channel. ulnt32Number[] m+1n number-of-channels measurements of patch with the maximum colorant value XYZNumber[] n+1p number-of-channels response arrays.
 Each array contains number-of-measurements response 16Numbers appropriate to the channel.
 The arrays shall be ordered in the channel order specified in Table 31 for the appropriate colour space. response16Number[]

-NOTE The XYZNumber values are CIEXYZ tristimulus values as described in 5.1.11, defined to be relative colorimetric.
+NOTE The XYZNumber values are CIE XYZ tristimulus values as described in 5.1.10.
 The response arrays must be ordered with normalized device code elements increasing.